 Fax : (949) 225-2738

+A copy of any notice sent to Counterparty pursuant hereto must also be sent to the above address to: (i) Enron Corp., Attention: Corporate Secretary, Fax No. (713) 853-2534, and (ii) Enron North America Corp., Attention: Assistant General Counsel, Trading Group, Fax No. (713) 646-4818.

 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by telegram or telecopier shall be effective upon actual receipt if received during the recipient's normal business hours, or at the beginning of the recipient's next business day after receipt if not received during the recipient's normal business hours.
-All Notices by telegram or facsimile shall be confirmed promptly after transmission in writing by certified mail or personal delivery.
+All Notices by telegram or telecopier shall be confirmed promptly after transmission in writing by certified mail or personal delivery.
 Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address.

 9. MISCELLANEOUS.
-THIS GUARANTEE SHALL IN ALL RESPECTS BE GOVERNED BY, AND CONSTRUED IN ACCORDANCE WITH, THE LAWS OF THE STATE OF CALIFORNIA, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAWS.
+THIS GUARANTEE SHALL IN ALL RESPECTS BE GOVERNED BY, AND CONSTRUED IN ACCORDANCE WITH, THE LAWS OF THE STATE OF NEW YORK, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAWS.
 This Guarantee shall be binding upon Guarantor, its successors and assigns and inure to the benefit of and be enforceable by Counterparty, its successors and assigns.
-The Guarantee embodies the entire agreement and understanding between Guarantor and Counterparty and supersedes all prior agreements and understandings relating to the subject matter hereof.
+The Guarantee embodies the entire agreement and understanding between Guarantor and Counterparty and supersedes all prior agreements and understandings relating to the subject matter hereof, with the exception of the Edison Mission Midwest Holdings Co.
+Guarantee Agreement effective August 28, 2000.
 The headings in this Guarantee are for purposes of reference only, and shall not affect the meaning hereof.

-EXECUTED as of the day and year first above written.
+IN WITNESS WHEREOF, the Guarantor has executed this Guaranty on December 21, 2000, but is effective as of the date first above written.

-EDISON MISSION MIDWEST HOLDINGS CO.
+EDISON MISSION ENERGY

 By: